 d.
-University Marching Band (MUO 130/430/530) - Major Ensemble The University of South Alabama Jaguar Marching Band is a large performing ensemble of woodwind, brass, percussion instrumentalists, and appropriate auxiliary personnel with an emphasis on live performance for athletic events.
-Open to all music majors and non-music majors with prior instrumental performance experience in high school or open to all university students with permission of the director or by audition.
+University Marching Band (MUO 130/430/530) - Major Ensemble e.
+Jazz Band (MUO 121/421/521)

+The University of South Alabama Jaguar Marching Band is a large performing ensemble of woodwind, brass, percussion instrumentalists, and appropriate auxiliary personnel with an emphasis on live performance for athletic events.
+Open to all music majors and non-music majors with prior instrumental performance experience in high school or junior college.
+An audition is required.